 'Infocube' is structured as the star schema and it is a data storage area.
 To create an infocube, you require 1 'fact table' surrounded by 4 dimensions.
 The 'fact table' is surrounded by different dim table, which are linked with DIM' ids.
 And as per the data, you will have aggregated data in the cubes.

 8) How many tables does info cube contain?

-Info cubes contain two tables, E table and F (fact table).
+Info cubes contain two tables, Fact table and Dimensions table.

 9) Mention what are the maximum number of dimensions in info cubes?

 In info cubes, there are 16 dimensions ( 3 sap defined and 1 customer defined)